-Report of the thirty-seventh session of the Codex Committee on Pesticide Residues, The Hague, The Netherlands, 18-23 April 2005, ALINORM 05/28/24, Appendix X, accuracy Closeness of agreement between a test result and the true, or the accepted reference value.
-When applied to a set of test results, it involves a combination of random error (estimated as precision) and a common systematic error (trueness or bias) (ISO 5725-1). analyte The chemical species of which the concentration (or mass) is to be determined.
-For the purposes of these guidelines: a pesticide or a metabolite, breakdown product or derivative of a pesticide. analytical sample Sometimes referred to as a "test portion", or "test sample".
+Glosson Glossary Classeness of agreement between a test result and the true Accuracy Closeness of agreement between a test result and the true, or the accepted reference value.
+When applied to a set of test results, it involves a combination of random error (estimated as precision) and a common systematic error (trueness or bias) (ISO 5725-1).
+Analyte The chemical species of which the concentration (or mass) is to be determined.
+For the purposes of these guidelines: a pesticide or a metabolite, breakdown product or derivative of a pesticide.
+Analytical Sample Sometimes referred to as a "test portion", or "test sample".
 A sample prepared from the laboratory sample and from which "test portions" or "analytical portions" are taken (ISO 78/2, 1982).
-See also Directive 2002/63/EC. analytical portion Sometimes referred to as "test portion".
-The quantity of material (usually homogenised) taken from the analytical sample, and on which the analysis/test is performed (ISO 78/2, 1982).
+See also Directive 2002/63/EC.
+Analytical Portion Sometimes referred to as "test portion".
+The quantity of material (usually homogenised) taken from the analytical sample, and on which the analysis/test is performed (ISO 78/2, 1982,).
+See also Directive 2002/63/EC.
 API Atmospheric pressure ionisation (for LC-MS).
 A generic term including electrospray ionisation (ESI) and atmospheric pressure chemical ionisation (APCI).
 AQC Analytical quality control.
 Measurement and recording requirements intended to demonstrate the performance of the analytical method in routine practice.
 The data sup- plement those generated at method validation.
 AQC data may be used to validate the extension of methods to new analytes, new matrices and new levels.
 Synonymous with the terms internal quality control (IQC) and performance verification.
-Concurrent AQC data are those generated during analysis of the batch in which the particular sam- ple is included. batch (analysis) For extraction, clean-up and similar processes, a batch is a series of samples dealt with by an analyst (or team of analysts) in parallel, usually in one day, and should in- corporate at least one recovery determination.
+Concurrent AQC data are those generated during analysis of the batch in which the particular sample is included.
+Batch (analysis) For extraction, clean-up and similar processes, a batch is a series of samples dealt with by an analyst (or team of analysts) in parallel, usually in one day, and should in- corporate at least one recovery determination.
 For the determination system, a batch is a series undertaken without a significant time break and which incorporates all relevant calibration determinations (also referred to as an "analysis sequence", a "chromatography sequence", etc.).
 With formats such as 96-well plates, a plate or group of plates may form a batch.
 A determination batch may incorporate more than one extraction batch.
 This document does not refer to "batch" in the IUPAC or Codex sense, which relates to manufacturing or agricul- tural production batches.
+Bias Also referred to as "accuracy" .The difference between the mean measured value and the true value, i.e. the total systematic error.